pyreiz/ctrl-stg4000/docs/source/index.rst

    stg.download(0, *PulseFile().compile())
    stg.start_stimulation([0])

-You can run full tests using pytest, mypy or everything with :code: `make test` from the root of the package.
-By default, downloading the dll is not tested, but can be turned on with :code:`pytest -m "install"`.
+You can run full tests using pytest, mypy or everything with :code:`make test` from the root of the package.
+By default, downloading the dll is not tested, but can be tested selectively with :code:`pytest -m "install"`.

 Documentation